Skip to Content

 “CLOSETS ARE FOR CLOTHES,” activists (including Larry Rossiello, second from left) protest Anita Bryant’s successful campaign to repeal a Miami anti-discrimination ordinance, Sheridan Square, New York City, June 7, 1977.
 Photographer unknown, from the collection of @lgbt_history.

-Some examples from the community: When trans- and intersexual people have difficulties going to the restroom because of their gender expression; when same-sex couples cannot get a double-bed room in a hotel or will be addressed as father and son; or some moments that seem to be trivial for many not affected people, like checking the right gender box in a form or telling your boss you don’t have a girlfriend as a cis-male gay man but instead a gorgeous boyfriend.
+Some examples from the community: When trans and intersexual folks have difficulties going to the restroom because of their gender expression.
+When same-sex couples cannot get a double-bedroom in a hotel, they will be addressed as father and son.
+Or some moments that seem to be trivial for many non queer people, like checking the correct gender box in a form.
+Or telling your boss you don’t have a girlfriend as a cis-male gay man, but instead a gorgeous boyfriend.

 History of (Gay) Pride & LGBTQ+ Activism